Ajwain: Description

 Ajwain's small, oval, seed-like fruits are pale brown schizocarps, which resemble the seeds of other plants in the family Apiaceae such as caraway, cumin and fennel.
 They have a bitter and pungent taste, with a flavor similar to anise and oregano.
 They smell like thyme because they also contain thymol, but they are more aromatic and less subtle in taste, as well as being somewhat bitter and pungent.
 Even a small number of fruits tend to dominate the flavor of a dish.

-Vernacular names

-Trachyspermum ammi, commonly known as ajwain, is known by different names across India.